annebrown/content-data/content/5.oses/linux/new-dev-env.md

 ## Usage

-Instructions for creating a new dev env for use on bare metal hosts, VM and cloud (GitPod).
+Instructions for creating a new dev env for use on bare metal hosts, VM and cloud VSCode hosts.

 ## Dotfiles